 Any UoCs that are not started in one year attract fees according to the subsequent year in which they are started where applicable.
 The nominal hours of a qualification is the sum of the nominal hours of all of the UoCs that make up the qualification.
 Slight variations occur according to the mix of UoCs selected in the qualification.

 Full training and assessment pathway

-Subsequent invoices will be issued for Course Fees upon commencement of one or more UoCs for each student as applicable.
-A statement will be issued on a monthly basis.
+Subsequent invoices will be issued upon commencement of one or more UoCs for each student as applicable for Course Fees and Resource Fees.

-As an example, this qualification has an average total of 320 nominal hours, therefore Course Fees if all UoCs were started and finished inside one year in 2018 would be calculated as follows: 320 x $3.25 = $1040.00
+As an example, this qualification has an average total of 320 nominal hours, therefore Course Fees if all UoCs were started and finished inside one year in 2019 would be calculated as follows: 320 x $3.25 = $1040.00, plus applicable Resource Fees

 NAM Training’s standard enrolment term for a novice is 16 months; therefore most commonly the fees would be spread over this term.

-A 50% concession off ‘Full training and assessment pathway fees’ will apply to any UoCs achieved via Recognised Prior Learning (RPL).
-However, if the student withdraws before the RPL assessment is completed, an additional ’Incomplete RPL Fee’ fee applies.
+The fees approach and conditions are the same as for the above ‘Full training and assessment pathway’, except for a 50% concession on Course Fees that applies to any UoCs achieved via Recognised Prior Learning (RPL).
+If the student withdraws before the RPL assessment is completed however, an additional ’Incomplete RPL Fee’ fee applies.

 Privately funded course fees